 Reddit has subreddits related to almost every topic you could imagine.
 You can almost certainly find ones that are relevant to your niche.
 By browsing those subreddits you can find discussions that inform you what your target audience is interested in.
-For instance, as a Bristol SEO agency, we might be interested in the following threads:
+For instance, as a SaaS SEO agency, we might be interested in the following threads:

 Ivan highlights four main types of Reddit discussion to look out for: